jedimatt42/tipi_kernel_module/README.md

 Mostly works, just have to figure out how to enable the interrupt support on the tipi-reset-gpio

+I never figured out how to reconfigure interrupts for that pin.
+They are all disabled by default on the Le Potato by default as there are only a few interrupts available.
+On this device tipiwatchdog reads the input in a hot loop, using up one of the 4 cores ono the device.

+2024-05-09 : This is broken again after updating away from the sysfs to a character dev for the /dev/tipi_reset signal.

 - `make` the kernel module.
 - install the tipi device tree overlay